-COMPONENT 3: PARTICIPATORY HOUSING AND RESETTLEMENT (US\$39.8 MILLION)
+COMPONENT 3: PARTICIPATORY HOUSING AND RESETTLEMENT (US\$55.76 MILLION)

-- 20. This component will support a community participatory approach to resettlement of Informal Settler Families (ISF) to be affected by the drainage area improvements.
+25. This component will support a community participatory approach to resettlement of Informal Settler Families from the technical footprint in a drainage area.
 Almost all pumping stations, both existing and proposed, are found in densely populated areas, with ISFs living along many of the waterways served by the pumping stations.
 Existing pumping stations to be modernized under the project are typically well fenced in with no informal settlers.
-However, a small number of new pumping stations would involve at least some resettlement, mostly of ISFs, from the area where new pumping stations are planned and from along a few waterways where ISFs have encroached on the water.
-For the entire project, the magnitude of project-affected people, mostly ISFs, is expected to be around 2,500 families or 11,500 people. - 21.
+However, a small number of new pumping stations would involve at least some resettlement, mostly of ISFs, from the area where new pumping stations are planned and from along a few

+- waterways where ISFs have encroached on the water.
+For the entire project, the magnitude of project-affected people, mostly ISFs, is expected to be around 2,500 families or 11,500 people. - 26.
 Component 3 aims to resettle PAPs who are currently located in the technical footprint of a drainage area.
 Through the Project intervention, they will have access to better housing, basic community infrastructure, better livelihoods, and stronger community organization.
-Component 3 will achieve this by consolidating and amplifying the gains made by government's existing innovative shelter solutions such as SHFC's High Density Housing (HDH) Program, DILG's LGU Seed Fund and NHA's In-city Resettlement Program. - 22.
+Component 3 will achieve this by consolidating and amplifying the gains made by government's existing innovative shelter solutions such as SHFC's High Density Housing (HDH) Program, DILG's LGU Seed Fund and NHA's In-city Resettlement Program. - 27.
 Specifically, this component will fund land acquisition, housing construction, site development, rental support, livelihood assistance, and various technical assistance and capacity-building activities that help strengthen the communities and implementing agencies.
-Government counterpart fund will finance land acquisition and housing construction, whereas IBRD funding will be used for the remaining activities.
-Component 3 will comply with procedures and requirements under WB OP 4.12 (Involuntary Resettlement).
+Government counterpart fund will finance land acquisition, site development, and housing construction, whereas IBRD funding will be used for the remaining activities.
+Component 3 will comply with procedures and requirements under WB OP 4.12 (Involuntary Resettlement). - 28.
+Where related resettlement has already taken place by Oplan Likas from the technical footprint in a drainage area, the component will assess the needs for, through due diligence, and implement either individual assistance activities to PAPs and/or community development activities in selected sites where people have been resettled for the purpose of carrying out the Project activities.
+Community development activities can include community based infrastructure, community livelihood programs, and local economic development.

-COMPONENT 4: PROJECT MANAGEMENT & COORDINATION (US\$25 MILLION)
+COMPONENT 4: PROJECT MANAGEMENT & COORDINATION (US\$20 MILLION)